 Services offered using photogrammetry

-Habitat and niche availability for benthic-associated species; environmental complexity using a range of metrics such as 3D rugosity, fractal dimension and kurtosis.
+Habitat and niche availability for benthic-associated species; abundance and distribution; environmental complexity using a range of metrics such as 3D rugosity, fractal dimension and kurtosis.

 Benefits of photogrammetry over traditional survey methods

-Successive models can be compared to quantify change, e.g. corrosion/erosion
+Successive models can be compared to quantify change over time, e.g. corrosion/erosion.

 Non-invasive and rapid data collection